 Family-centered care and cultural and linguistic competence are core concepts for professional fellows enrolled in this UVM graduate program.
 The family connection experience involves sharing your family perspective during a 2-hour home visit interview with one assigned trainee/fellow. $50 stipend.

 Congratulations to the graduates of the Vermont Leadership Series class of 2019!
-Application materials for the class of 2020 are now available and applications are due by September 30.
+The class of 2020 has been chosen.
+Please check back if you would like to apply for the class of 2021.

 - Read the Cover Page for dates and locations of the 3 weekends.

 - Complete the application.
 It’s a fillable form if you save it to your desktop and open with Adobe Acrobat.

 - Attach your completed application to an email and send it to Joanne.Wechsler@vtfn.org or mail it to Vermont Family Network, 600 Blair Park Rd., Suite 240, Williston, VT 05495, Attn: Joanne Wechsler.

 What You Need to Know